regencode/matrix-vector-mult-benchmark/README.md

 ![space complex](https://user-images.githubusercontent.com/114067350/205204474-52ee88e6-81b2-43fd-a488-85049b28eabf.PNG)

-From this graph, we can conclude that my algorithm for matrix-vector multiplication has a space complexity of O(n^2)
+From this graph, we can conclude that my algorithm for matrix-vector multiplication has a space complexity of O(n^2) The actual space complexity for matrix-vector multiplication is O(n), but since my program has to store the values of matrix, vector and the result as arrays, the space complexity is higher.